KratosMultiphysics/Examples/structural_mechanics/use_cases/anoeta_stadium_truss_eigenvalue_analysis/README.md

 ## Problem definition

-This example presents an eigenvalue analysis of the [Anoeta stadium](https://en.wikipedia.org/wiki/Anoeta_Stadium) roof structure.
+This example presents an eigenvalue analysis of the [Anoeta stadium](https://en.wikipedia.org/wiki/Anoeta_Stadium) in San Sebastián.
 More specifically, the example focuses on the truss structure that supports the plastic canopy that covers the tiers (see the figures below).

 <p align="center">